-Much of Jones’s oeuvre evokes his Welsh heritage and echoes the events of his own life.
-“At the time of my birth,” he once told CA, “my father was a printer’s overseer and that meant that I was brought up in a home that took the printed page and its illustration for granted.
+Much of Jones’s work evokes his Welsh heritage and echoes the events of his own life.
+“At the time of my birth,” he once told Contemporary Authors, “my father was a printer’s overseer and that meant that I was brought up in a home that took the printed page and its illustration for granted.
 I began drawing when I was aged five and regarded it as a natural activity which I would pursue as I grew older.
 I was backward at lessons, could not read til I was about seven or eight, and did not take to writing in the sense of writing books until I was thirty-three years old.”
 In January 1915, Jones enlisted in the Royal Welch Fusiliers as an infantryman, and he served on the Western front from December of that year to March of 1918.
 After the war he embraced Roman Catholicism and joined a small community of Catholic artists headed by craftsman Eric Gill, among whom he began to develop a unique concept of art and the function of the artist.
 He did not begin to write In Parenthesis, a fictionalized account of his activities in the war, until 1928 and almost a decade passed before it was published.
 Jones’s war experiences and his religious conversion permeate his first long poem.
 Like Jones, John Ball, the protagonist of In Parenthesis, served in the British army on the Western Front during World War I. Both Jones and Ball began training late in 1915, and both were wounded in the battle of the Somme in June of 1916.
 His second long poem, The Anathemata, reflects the poet’s Catholic faith and understanding of his art.
 Set during the Consecration of the Mass, it encompasses the entire history of mankind.
 Other works display Jones’s eclectic tastes, depicting scenes from Celtic literature and mythology, Arthurian legend, Greek and Roman antiquity, and scripture.

 Complex in organization, rich in vocabulary, In Parenthesis demonstrates the intricacies of Jones’s work.
 David Blamires points out in David Jones: Artist and Writer that “in length and overall structure ... [it] may be said to be a novel, but in its use of language it is more akin to poetry.”
 The poem is divided into seven parts, and tells the story of Private John Ball and his company from their embarkation from England in December 1915 to their participation in the Somme battle of July 1916.
 “But though Ball is usually present as protagonist-spectator,” declares Monroe K. Spears in Contemporary Literature, “the poem expresses not his thoughts alone but, most of the time, a kind of collective consciousness; and hence many different forms and levels are necessary....
 All the details of speech and everything else are vivid, precise, and evocative: but literal realism is immediately transcended.”
 “In Parenthesis varies in medium from straightforward prose to prose that is highly elliptical, condensed, dislocated, and discontinuous and to verse with a rhythm that is sometimes very strong—allusive, liturgical, or incantory—but that never employs rhyme or any regular pattern,” Spears explains.
 “The result is a profound and shattering disclosure of combat’s physical destruction and spiritual outrage,” asserts Thomas Dilworth in the Georgia Review, “which is sustained by a controlled and variegated tone lacking in the work of the combatant poets who wrote during the war.”